 The ubiquitin proteasome system (UPS) is an essential and highly regulated mechanism operating to tightly control intracellular protein degradation and turnover.
-Following the approval of two proteasome inhibitors, pharmacologically targeting specific components of the UPS, such as E3 ligases and deubiquitinases (DUBs), provides broad target space, and the ability to alter fundamental cellular processes within a wide range of diseases.
-As new strategies and tools emerge, novel UPS inhibitors are rapidly being developed are collectively setting the foundation for a new generation of therapeutics.
+Recently, researchers have found new ways to chemically modulate this cellular machinery, thereby altering protein homeostasis as a therapeutic strategy to achieve phenotypic novelty and providing new avenues for pharmacological development.
+In particular, specific components of the UPS, such as E3 ligases, deubiquitinases (DUBs) and ubiquitin-like protein (Ubl) activating enzymes are quickly emerging as promising targets as they provide specificity for targeting with the ability to alter cellular processes within a wide range of disease indications.
+As new strategies and tools emerge, novel UPS inhibitors are rapidly being developed and are collectively setting the foundation for a new generation of therapeutics.

 Cambridge Healthtech Institute’s Third Annual Targeting the Ubiquitin Proteasome System will once again gather an interdisciplinary collection of leaders working to advance the rapidly expanding field of UPS drug discovery.